tkuhlman/cookbooks-vertica/README.md

     - nodes - lists nodes in the cluster and the secondary interface settings
     - license - A data bag the license key, without this it will come up unlicensed
     - agent_ssl - A data bag the agent public and private keys, without this it will come up with a generic self signed cert
-    - agent_ssl - A data bag the server public and private keys, without this it will come up with a generic self signed cert
+    - server_ssl - A data bag the server public and private keys, without this it will come up with a generic self signed cert
-  - Ssh setup for the dbadmin user, including:
-    - ssh databag for the dbadmin_group
-    - ssh_keys data bag for the dbadmin user
+    - ssh_key - A data bag with a public/private ssh key pair used for setting up the dbadmin user with ssh access between nodes
-    - ssh_key in the vertica data bag

 ###Optional Setup:
+  - define the `node[:vertica][:cluster_interface]` to setup a network interface for cluster communication
   - If the ossec cookbook is available ossec rules are loaded
   - If the vertica_client::python recipe is in the run list monitoring can be setup
   - The backup scripts are not installed for chef-solo
   - Add the management console to a box by running the console recipe.
 It serves https on port 5450
+  - The kernel params for the deadline IO scheduler will be set if the system cookbook is included otherwise a different mechanism should be pursued.

 #Attributes
   - cluster_name is set to an empty string by default if you wish more than one cluster per AZ this attribute can be set for additional clusters.